kelvinbrinham/NESTE_Stock_Relative_Performance/README.md

 Instructions:

 1. Run Calculating_stats.py.
 This script will call the earlier scripts it needs.
 The output spreadsheets this script produce are:
-(NB: A fourth spreadsheet is produced, it is not formatted and is used to make another spreadsheet)

 - NESTE_SXXP_3_month_highs.xlsx
 - Three_month_high_data_formatted.xlsx